pinnacleapi/pinnacleapi-documentation/README.md

 [Fair Use Policy](FairUsePolicy.md)

 # API Status
 You can follow [pinnacle status page](https://status.pinnacle.com/) and subscribe to get the notifications on API status.
+Notifications will be sent from noreply@mg.pinnacle.com, make sure you check your junk inbox.

 # Libraries
 #### R